Here are T Gnanasekars views on commodities market

-Watch the interview of T Gnanasekar, Director of CommTrendz Research & Fund Management with Manisha Gupta on CNBC-TV18.
+Watch the interview of Kunal Shah of Nirmal Bang Commodities with Reema Tendulkar and Ekta Batra on CNBC-TV18.
 He spoke about the current trend in commodities market.

 Like this story, share it with millions of investors on M3